reliablepenguin/rp_wp_plesk_two_user/README.md

-Here’s an updated, drop-in **`README.md`** for the repo with a prominent link to your blog article near the top.

----

 # rp\_wp\_plesk\_two\_user

 Harden a WordPress site on **Plesk (Linux)** by separating the **runtime user** (PHP-FPM) from the **deploy user** (code owner).